-Northumberland has a nick-name as ‘castle country’ and it’s easy to see why once you arrive.
+Northumberland has a nickname as ‘castle country’ and it’s easy to see why once you arrive.
 It’s the county that has the most castles out of any in England and they’re totally stunning.

-Once here, make sure to check out Bamburgh Castle that is huge and so imposing.
+Once here, make sure to check out Bamburgh Castle which is huge and so imposing.
 Also, don’t forget to see Dunstanburgh Castle and Alnwick Castle, too.
 Now, you probably won’t have enough time to visit them all when searching for the best day trips in England, but you can certainly give it a shot.

 Alternatively, stay for a few days and head out to see Holy Island that’s totally unique!
-It’s a tidal island that gets cut-off from the mainland every day, so be sure to plan your trip in advance.
+It’s a tidal island that gets cut off from the mainland every day, so be sure to plan your trip in advance.